 8. Home Canned Food

 Canning is a way to preserve food at home, and it is pretty simple with a good pressure canner.
-Home canned foods won’t last as long as commercially-canned ones, but you can still expect them to last 2-5 years.
+Home-canned foods won’t last as long as commercially canned ones, but they can still last 2-5 years.

 9. Pasta

 Pasta generally has a “best by” date of 1-2 years.
 It will easily last 2 years past this date in your pantry without any special storage.
-When in Mylar bags with oxygen absorbers, pasta will last 20 to 30 years!
+Pasta will last 20-30 years in Mylar bags with oxygen absorbers!

 Read more about how to store dry pasta.